Motorized screens that protect your outdoor space from hurricanes, bugs, blazing sun,

 Welcome to Greenwood Fence.
 High-quality modern European-style fencing for the residential, commercial

-At Florida Living Outdoor, we specialize in enhancing, expanding, and protecting outdoor living spaces for DeLand homeowners — making them more functional and enjoyable through every Florida season.
-Whether it's a screened lanai near Blue Lake, a pergola-covered patio in the Garden District, or a full outdoor room in one of Deland's newer communities like Victoria Oaks or Addison Landing, we bring solutions built for Volusia County's heat, humidity, and storm season.
+At Florida Living Outdoor, we specialize in enhancing, expanding, and protecting outdoor living spaces for Bunnell homeowners — making them more functional and enjoyable through every Florida season.
+Whether it's a screened lanai near Blue Lake, a pergola-covered patio in the Garden District, or a full outdoor room in one of Bunnell's newer communities like Victoria Oaks or Addison Landing, we bring solutions built for Volusia County's heat, humidity, and storm season.

 We install the products that actually win their job.
 For Category-5 hurricane protection, the MaxForce Hurricane Screen by Fenetex — rated for 185+ MPH winds, single-button deploy, engineered for Florida's most demanding storm conditions.
 For everyday shade, insect, UV, and privacy protection, OneTrack motorized screens — built with a patented self-adjusting tension system, welded seams, and UV-stable fabrics designed for long-term Florida exposure.

-For the full picture of outdoor living in Deland — Sun Pro awnings, Azenco-Outdoor pergolas, Greenwood Fence, and Garden LED lighting — all under one veteran-owned roof.
+For the full picture of outdoor living in Bunnell — Sun Pro awnings, Azenco-Outdoor pergolas, Greenwood Fence, and Garden LED lighting — all under one veteran-owned roof.
 Every installation is completed by our in-house crews.
 Never subcontracted.
 Always backed by a 3-year craftsmanship warranty.

 Looking to upgrade your outdoor space in Bunnell?
 Florida Living Outdoor specializes in transforming patios and lanais into the ultimate man cave or stylish retreat with high-quality patio curtains.
 Our custom solutions offer privacy, shade, and a touch of elegance, perfect for those seeking innovative man cave ideas.
 Whether you want to create a cozy entertainment space or a serene outdoor living area, our expert team is here to bring your vision to life.
 Explore how we can elevate your outdoor experience with our top-tier products and exceptional service.